QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

+A fixed random seed and the same optimization budget are used across all candidate orders so that their minimized losses remain procedurally comparable.

-The loss function $\mathcal{L}_{\text{MA}}$ incorporates projection-based cosine similarity using the swap test~\cite{buhrman2001quantum}, phase correction to improve alignment between classical and quantum cosine~\cite{schuld2021machine}, and entropy-based regularization to manage uncertainty from quantum measurements~\cite{havlivcek2019supervised}.
-Optimization of each $\boldsymbol{\theta}^{(q)}$ is performed using classical constrained routines such as COBYLA~\cite{powell1994direct}, consistent with variational quantum algorithms in hybrid settings~\cite{cerezo2021variational}.
+The loss function $\mathcal{L}_{\mathrm{MA}}$ incorporates compact-swap-test state similarity~\cite{buhrman2001quantum}, phase correction combining cosine-projection and swap-test-derived angular information ~\cite{schuld2021machine}, and entropy regularization based on the overlap-derived MA uncertainty probability ~\cite{havlivcek2019supervised}.
+Optimization of each $\boldsymbol{\theta}^{(q)}$ is performed using a classical derivative-free optimizer such as COBYLA~\cite{powell1994direct}, consistent with hybrid variational quantum optimization settings~\cite{cerezo2021variational}. \FloatBarrier